Port Place Shopping Centre: History

 Port Place began as a two-store strip mall that was built in 1952 on the site of the former Nanaimo Sports Grounds in the downtown area, with Simpsons-Sears and Safeway as the original anchor tenants.

 The facility was expanded in 1967 by attaching an indoor mall (the second one in Nanaimo, after Northbrook Mall), which was then named Harbour Park Mall.
 Safeway moved into a larger location in the newly added mall portion, while Fields opened in the former Safeway space and Cunningham Drug (which was bought out by Shoppers Drug Mart in 1971) joined the tenant list.

 Harbour Park underwent expansion again in the early 1980s with the construction of more retail space.
 In the following years, Safeway and Shoppers Drug Mart closed their locations at the mall and Sears was relocated to Rutherford Mall in north Nanaimo.
 Thrifty Foods took over as the supermarket anchor in 1988, London Drugs opened a location next to Thrifty Foods, and after a period of use as a bingo hall, the former Sears space was divided and renovated to accommodate Liquidation World, a fitness gym, and other retail spaces.

-In 1996, Liquidation World and most of the other businesses in the old Sears location were forced to vacate their spaces to allow the Great Canadian Casino to move in.
+In 1997, Liquidation World and most of the other businesses in the old Sears location were forced to vacate their spaces to allow the Great Canadian Casino to move in.
 The only business that was not forced to move was Subway, which had a long-term lease at its then-location.

-Food court

 Plans for renovation and refurbishment of Harbour Park by its owners were begun in 2000, most notably the demolition of several former retail spaces near Fields to make way for a food court.
 After a lengthy delay in renovating that part of the mall, the renovations were finished and the food court opened in 2004.
 That same year, the mall name was changed to the present Port Place upon completion of the mall renovation project.
-By the time.
-The food court included Orange Julius, VI Pizza (Originally Pizza Time), Mmmarvellous Mmmuffins, Aroma Classic Du Cafe, and Ko & Ja Korean Foods.

-Stores

-Thrifty Foods and London Drugs are current anchor tenants of the main mall, with BC Liquor Store, Starbucks, CIBC, Medical Arts Centre, Lifelabs, Nexgen Hearing, Tom Harris Cellular, Freshslice Pizza, Subway, BC Lotto and Rogers also located in the main building.
-The two-story complex, built in 2013, contains Dollarama, Port Place Hair Spa, BarBurrito, Noodlebox, The Pantry Restaurant, Coast Capital Insurance, and Vapour Solutions on the ground floor, and Mosaic Forest Management housed on the second floor office space.
-Ancillary buildings house TD Canada Trust, and Wendy's (built on the site of a former Simpsons-Sears auto service centre and gas station).